growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 ## Setting save destination of attached files

 The following can be used to save the attachment file of the GROWI page.
-See [here] (../management-cookbook/app-settings.html#ファイルアップロード設定) for details.
+See [here](../management-cookbook/app-settings.html#file-upload-settings) for details.

 - Amazon S3
 - Google Cloud Storage